bwsw/sj-platform/SJDocs/source/SJ_Modules.rst

 Executor
 ---------------------

-An executor is a key component that performs the data processing.
+An executor is a key module component that performs the data processing.
 It receives the data flow and processes it in correspondence with the parameters of module specification.
 It utilizes an instance/instances for processing.
 An instance is a full range of settings for an exact module.

 Data Processing Flow in Modules
 ---------------------------------
 In general, data processing in modules can be generally described in a simple scheme.

 A module is started at the moment it gets data from an engine.
-The engine is a .jar file containing required configuration settings.
-It serializes/deserializes the flow of data into a proper format suitable for processing/storing.
+The engine is the base of the system.
+It provides basic I/O functionalities.

 The engine is started via a Mesos framework.
-The framework then renders the statistics on task execution for a started instance.
+The framework provides destributed task dispatching.
+It then renders the statistics on task execution.

+The engine uses a module for data processing.
 A module is uploaded into the engine.

 .. figure:: _static/engine.png
    :scale: 120%